In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 Silver is when it gets a bit tricky for those looking for a producer ETF here in Canada.
 There simply isn't enough producers here in Canada to build up an ETF that would garner any large interest.

-The fund aims to replicate the performance of the Solactive Global Silver Miners Index, and it has AUM of just under $1B at the time of writing.
-The fund contains over 44 silver producers, but is heavily concentrated in Wheaton Precious Metals, Polymetal International, and Pan American Silver Corp, which make up over 45% of the fund.
+The fund aims to replicate the performance of the Solactive Global Silver Miners Index, and it has AUM of just over $1B at the time of writing.
+The fund contains over 37 silver producers, but is heavily concentrated in Wheaton Precious Metals, Korea Zinc, and Pan American Silver Corp, which make up over 40% of the fund.

 The fund has fees of 0.65%, making it one of the more expensive on the list.
 And, in terms of performance, it is much the same as many other commodity ETFs.
-It has boomed when the price of silver has been rising, but over the long term, it has -7% losses annualized over a decade-long timeframe.
+It has boomed when the price of silver has been rising, but over the long term, it has near double digit annuazlied losses.

-It does pay one of the higher dividends on the list in the high 1% range.
-But, it's important to note with this one holding underlying international companies that there may be tax implications, which are important to consider.
+It does pay one of the lower dividends on the list as well, at 0.43%.
+It's important to note with this one holding underlying international companies that there may be tax implications, which are important to consider.

 Who this commodity ETF is for: Those who don't want direct exposure to silver itself, but instead companies that mine, explore for, and sell silver.